REAL ESTATE AS AN INVESTMENT

 You can’t go and buy the properties after the news has been announced, you have to plan before the market price moves up.
 For example, buying a plot outside the developed city will yield a good return in the future, because that’s the future place for development.
 Don’t go and buy a place in the market crowd as promoted by real estate brokers.

-The current market is highly-priced, and investments have done after 2010 are yielding only 3-4%, so better avoid investing currently.
-We can wait for the correct time and the correct price for the property, always buy and sell plots, not a building or rent.
-So, as per the investors and analysts investing in property for the next 3-5 years should be avoided and after 5 years if the price is nominal we can start our investments with more cautious and in a growth mindset.
+The current market is highly-priced, and investments done after 2010 are yielding only 3-4%, so better to avoid investing currently.
+We can wait for the correct time and the correct price for the property, and always buy and sell plots, not a building or rent.
+So, as per the investors and analysts investing in property for the next 3-5 years should be avoided and after 5 years if the price is nominal we can start our investments with more caution and in a growth mindset.

 2. No Liquidity: It doesn’t mean, we can’t sell the property.
-This means at the time of emergency or at any needed circumstances like our children’s marriage, investing for a business, etc, we can’t liquidate all of a sudden, we have to either keep them unsold or sell them for a lesser or cheaper price as demanded by the buyer, as we are in need.
+This means at the time of emergency or any needed circumstances like our children’s marriage, investing for a business, etc, we can’t liquidate all of a sudden, we have to either keep them unsold or sell them for a lesser or cheaper price as demanded by the buyer, as we are in need.

 THINGS TO AVOID WHILE INVESTING:

 Investing in Plot or Home with Loan: I have heard many people getting a plot for personal loans at high interest.
 Even though we don’t promote a home loan, but a personal loan is too high with an interest rate of more than 12% P.A, where the return of plots is moving on 3-4%.
-It is really a blender mistake that should be avoided.
-Never live for others, debt-free life is more important than satisfying others.
+It is a blender mistake that should be avoided.
+Never live for others, a debt-free life is more important than satisfying others.

-Buying a plot under promotion and offers: We all might have undergone this experience, in some channels a well-known person (film industry) will be promoting flat saying the plot is located nearby a hospital, a school, and college and it is near to the city.
+Buying a plot under promotion and offers: We all might have undergone this experience, in some channels a well-known person (film industry) will be promoting a flat saying the plot is located near a hospital, a school, and a college and it is near to the city.
 Also, they provide offers like gold coins and even a car.
 The reality is plot will be somewhere 80Kms from the city.
 People even invest over there for a car or gold coin.

-· We all know that real estate was once a multi-bagger investment instrument, but currently trying to understand the reality.
+• We all know that real estate was once a multi-bagger investment instrument, but currently trying to understand the reality.

-· The return on investment over real estate is between 3-4%, and the rental yield is a maximum of 3% in major cities.
+• The return on investment over real estate is between 3-4%, and the rental yield is a maximum of 3% in major cities.

-· Never invest in-home or retail shops for renting purposes.
+• Never invest in-home or retail shops for renting purposes.

 Wait for the correct time, correct place, and correct value to invest in properties or plots.